-Instead, you’ll actually want to choose an area rug using your seating arrangement as the center point.
+Instead, you’ll actually want to choose an living room rug shape and size using your seating arrangement as the center point.

 If the rug is oriented with the room’s shape it will make it appear larger.
 Your eye will have a nice visual flow around the room.

 The most common living room rug placement will have all the legs of your furniture on the rug.
 This means couch legs, chair legs, and coffee tables will all be on the rug completely.